gcompris/GCompris-qt/README.md

 Some of the activities are game orientated, but still educational.

 Currently GCompris offers more than 100 activities, and more are being developed.
-GCompris is free software, that means that you can use it as you wish, adapt it to your own needs, improve it, and, most importantly, share it with everyone.
+GCompris is free software, it means that you can use it as you wish, adapt it to your own needs, improve it, and, most importantly, share it with everyone.